northernmarshes/mnematic/README.md

 1. Install MicroPython on your Raspberry Pi Pico
 2. Place the library files in the `lib/` folder
 3. Upload `main.py`, `next_deadline.json` and `deadline_archive.txt` to the Pico
-4. Connect hardware according to the pinout diagram below
+4. Connect hardware according to the pinout diagram above
-5. Set the initial deadline in `next_deadline.json`:
+5. Set the initial deadline/habit name in `next_deadline.json`:

 ```json
    {"habit": "Changing Lenses", "date": "2025-01-30"}